James Nieh, Principal Investigator

 Tyler was been

 a Master's student in the Nieh Lab since 2009.
-Tyler graduated in 2012.
+He graduated in 2012.
 His work focused on aversive learning and inhibitory signaling in honey bees and demonstrated that attacks from natural honey bee predators can elicit a signal that inhibits waggle dancing, the stop signal.

 Brian Park, MS